alphagov/paas-tech-docs/source/documentation/using_ci/index.md

-# Configuring a custom continuous integration (CI) system
+# Configuring a continuous integration (CI) tool

-Setting up a CI service helps you make sure your team are delivering new features without breaking existing functionality.
-CI will deploy software automatically, but only if the tests pass.
-This helps you to iterate code faster and with greater confidence, a huge benefit once the codebase becomes larger and more complex.

-Tools we have seen used to manage the tests and deployments include Travis, Circle, TeamCity and Jenkins.
-Detailed instructions on configuring Travis or Jenkins are below.

-- [Travis CI](https://travis-ci.com/) is cloud-based, has a free tier, and is commonly used when a team want to start deploying prototypes from shared GitHub repositories - rather than code running locally on a particular machine.
-This is equivalent to linking GitHub repositories to Heroku, and takes less than ten minutes.
-[Set up Travis](#use-travis)
-- [Jenkins](https://jenkins.io/) is more complex, needs detailed technical knowledge, and requires its own infrastructure.
-[Set up Jenkins](#push-an-app-with-jenkins)

-Security is a key concern when setting up a CI system that interacts with a PaaS.
-You should protect confidential data and your systems by:

-- running all tests as a [low-privilege PaaS user](/using_ci.html#credentials-for-automated-accounts)
-- not exposing your PaaS credentials publicly; you should store them in encrypted form and decrypt only during runtime.
-- running your tests in a dedicated environment before deploying to production
+A continuous integration (CI) tool deploys software automatically to help you deliver new features without breaking existing functionality.

+Examples of CI tools include [Jenkins](https://jenkins.io/), [Travis](https://travis-ci.com/), [Circle](https://circleci.com/) and [TeamCity](https://www.jetbrains.com/teamcity/) [external links].

+## Choose CI tool

+You should choose a CI tool based on criteria such as:

+- product features
+- support offered
+- pricing
+- security

+We recommend you focus on how the tool encrypts and protects any sensitive information or secrets such as keys, usernames or passwords.
+You are responsible for the assurance of your own services and information.
+Refer to the [information assurance](https://www.cloud.service.gov.uk/ia) page for more information.

+## Configure your CI tool accounts

+You should request one or more dedicated PaaS user accounts for use by your CI service.

+Use a different account for each [space](/orgs_spaces_users.html#spaces) you want to deploy to with your CI tool.

+Each of these accounts should be assigned a [user role](https://docs.cloud.service.gov.uk/orgs_spaces_users.html#users-and-user-roles) with the minimum permissions needed for completing the required CI tool actions.

-For security reasons, GOV.UK PaaS will lock your account if your CI system makes multiple failed login attempts in a short period of time.
-This can happen if you provide incorrect or expired login details.
+The GOV.UK PaaS will lock your credentials if your CI tool makes multiple failed login attempts in a short period of time.
 See the [Failed login rate limit](/troubleshooting.html#failed-login-rate-limit) section for more information.

-### Credentials for automated accounts

-In order to avoid developer credentials leaking, particularly those with admin rights, you should request a dedicated PaaS user account for use by your CI service.
-If you want to deploy to multiple spaces with your CI tool, use a different user account for each.
-Each user should only have `SpaceDeveloper` access to a single space within your organisation.

-To request a PaaS user account for a CI service, contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) and tell us the email address of the CI user.
-This should be a unique email address, not already used by another PaaS account.
-If other people within your team need to be able to reset the password then we recommend that you use a group email address that they also receive the email for.

-We set up user accounts for CI services in the same way as user accounts for people; the accounts have the `SpaceDeveloper` role in the `sandbox` space.